- Saint Louis University – LL.M in Health Law

 - University of Chicago – BA

-Carrie Fogliani is a Vice President and Deputy General Counsel at GeneralCounselWest, PC, and has over 15 years of experience working as legal counsel for some of the nation’s leading hospitals and pharmaceutical companies.
-Her practice includes transactional, operations and regulatory healthcare law.
-Carrie counsels a variety of clients in privacy and security requirements set forth under HIPAA, Medicare and Medicaid billing and coding requirements, and fraud and abuse.
+Carrie Fogliani serves as Vice President and Deputy General Counsel at GeneralCounselWest, PC, and has nearly 20 years of experience working as legal counsel for some of the nation’s leading hospitals and pharmaceutical companies.
+Her practice focuses on transactional, operations and regulatory healthcare law.
+Carrie counsels our clients in privacy and security requirements set forth under HIPAA, Medicare and Medicaid billing and coding requirements, and fraud and abuse.
 She frequently negotiates managed care agreements with health plans on behalf of providers.
 In addition, Carrie creates and implements compliance programs, investigates compliance issues, and assists entities required to respond to government enforcement actions.
 Carrie’s practice also involves supporting clients through mergers and acquisitions from conducting regulatory due diligence to implementing post-closing integration.

 Prior to joining GeneralCounselWest, Carrie served as compliance officer for City of Hope, a nationally recognized center for biomedical research, treatment and education.
 She handled corporate compliance and ethics matters, oversaw the appropriate screening of employees, and managed employee compliance training.